Wading Through AccuWeather's Response

 Oh wait... we aren't talking about baseball, are we?

-AccuPrivacyPolicy (Score:4, Funny)
+AccuPrivacyPolicy (Score:5, Funny)

 Re: (Score:2)